Research

 TL;DR

 By any normal definition of an open-source success story, Hermes Agent should be the headline.
-110,000 GitHub stars in ten weeks, an active marketplace ecosystem from Nous Research, and a developer experience that genuinely felt like the future of personal computing — agents that remember you across sessions and accumulate working knowledge instead of starting from zero every chat.
+110,000 GitHub stars in ten weeks, a self-improving skill ecosystem from Nous Research, and a developer experience that genuinely feels like the future of personal computing — agents that remember you across sessions, accumulate working knowledge, and never start from zero again.

 If you're evaluating whether to allow Hermes Agent on corporate endpoints, book a demo with Repello — we'll walk through your current deployment posture and the exact controls needed before broad enablement.